maarten-pennings/howto/c64development/readme.md

 The `64tass` assembler will convert this to a .prg file.
-An interesting observation is that the assembler will not only compile the source text to a list of bytes, it will actually generate a .prg file: a list of bytes prefixed with a load address; C000 in our case.
+An interesting observation is that the assembler will not only compile the source text to a list of bytes, it will actually generate a .prg file: a list of bytes _prefixed with a load address_, C000 in our case.

 ### BASIC